ahmedgamalabohagar/rhsa-II-labs/lab4-firewalld-security/README.md

 - Configure permanent firewall rules that persist after reboot.

-- Assign interfaces to specific zones for better network segmentation.

 - Verify and test firewall configurations to ensure network security and service accessibility.

 ## Steps